 - Make sure your jars are properly sterilized and sealed.

 - Never use jars with any chips or cracks.
 Wash the jars, lids, and screw bands thoroughly in hot, soapy water, making sure to rinse well.
-One-quart mason canning jars from Jarden Home Brands are perfect for most canning projects.
+One-quart mason canning jars (available at GNH) are perfect for most canning projects.
 The come in both regular and wide mouth openings.

 - Place the jars upright on a wire rack in a large pot, fill pot with hot water until the jars are submerged, and bring the water to a boil.
 Boil for 10 minutes, turn off the heat, and leave jars in the water.
 Sterilize the lids according to the manufacturer’s instructions.

 - Using stainless-steel tongs, lift the jars from the pot, and place them on a padded layer of clean towels.
-If you don’t have tongs, this 6-Piece Canning Set has all of the tools you will need to have a successful canning experience.
+If you don’t have tongs, a Canning Set (available at GNH) has all of the tools you will need to have a successful canning experience.

 - Pour fruits or vegetables into the jars, and wipe the rims carefully.
 Each jar should be filled to a quarter-inch from the top.